ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 export const config = new Config()
 ```

-Knowing how state works is important to understand how Svelte works.
 It doesn't matter if you prefer functions or classes.
 As long as you understand how state works, you can bend it to your will.

 To understand it even more, let's learn how reactivity works in Svelte.